tchlux/tchlux.github.io/research/2022-03_nn_svd/index.md

 </p>

-I'm currently exploring ways to make multilayer perceptrons (MLP's) provably converge.
-It's always bothered me that initialization seems so arbitrary and all the optimization algorithms produce different results that are "better for `X` domain" or "optimal for `N` or bigger data".
+*Is it possible for us to make fixed-size multilayer perceptrons (MLP's) provably converge?* This is the question I've been exploring for a while.
+It's always bothered me that initialization seems arbitrary and all the optimization algorithms produce different results that are "better for `X` domain" or "optimal for `N` or bigger data".
 The first step to really studying this phenomenon is to actually look at some data and see what is happening.

 Let's consider a simple `MLP` that looks like: